For this story, we’re going to have to start way back in 1906.

-They turn it on at about a half-hour after dusk, and it usually consists of ballet dancers doing a routine in silhouette, ocean waves, and a soft-light show, all of which seem to rotate in sequence.
+They turn it on at about a half-hour after dusk, and it consists of ballet dancers doing a routine in silhouette, ocean waves, clouds, in a soft-light show, as part of a rotating sequence.

 At a certain point in the tour we come down Post Street, and the Salesforce Tower comes into view.
 If traffic is heavy, it stays in view in front of the bus for anywhere from 10-15 minutes, giving plenty of time to talk about it as we inch toward our Union Square stop.

 The winter season can be slow, with few riders on the bus.
 Recently, I only had two young guys aboard, both of whom opted to ride in the front row on top, which are the best seats in the house.

 While at lunch earlier that day, I read a special announcement from the media people who run the Salesforce Tower display, saying that at 6:00 PM on that night only, they would start looping “A Trip Down Market Street” on the top during their light show.